raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 - **OpenCV Tracking Algorithm** :
   - **KCF** :
     - Kernelized Correlation Filter is a novel tracking framework
-    - One of the recent finding which has shown good results.
+    - One of the recent findings which has shown good results.
     - Based on the idea of traditional correlational filter.
-    - It uses kernel trick and circulant matrices to significantly improve the computation speed.
+    - It uses kernel trick and circulant matrices to improve the computation speed significantly.

 ---

 - **CSRT** :
-    - Channel and Spatial Reliability Tracking is a constrained filter learning with arbitrary spatial reliability map.
+    - Channel and Spatial Reliability Tracking is a constrained filter learning with an arbitrary spatial reliability map.
-    - CSRT utilizes spatial reliability map.
+    - CSRT utilizes a spatial reliability map.
     - Adjusts the filter support to the part of the object suitable for tracking.

 - **GOTRUN**: